trajano/nginx-letsencrypt/README.md

 # Nginx + LetsEncrypt on Docker

+This container provides a nginx with LetsEncypt enabled.
+When tested with SSLLabs it should yield and A+ rating.
+It supports streaming along with the normal proxying support.

 ## How nginx is initially setup

 1. `EMAIL` environment variable specifies the email address that will recieve the notifications when there is a renewal needed